martinbogo/pt-battery-diagnostics/README.md

  - Arduino .ino sketch with a simple menu system to read real-time diagnostics information from the battery
  - A breadboard schematic as well as pinout diagram for the Arduino and Segway battery to connect safely to the battery

-I'm working on:

- - A schematic and PCB layout in Eagle format, along with Gerbers and Excellon drill files for an example Arduino shield
- - A schematic and PCB layout in Eagle format for an Arduino Mega & Adafruit 3.5" TFT display + STL to 3D print a case
- - A schematic and PCB layout in Eagle format for a Raspberry Pi + Python code command line diag tool
- - A BOM ( Bill of Materials ) with sources and links to purchase parts
- - An STL file to 3D print a compatible connector to the Segway battery and instructions on how to assemble and use it safely.
  - If you need a 3D printed battery connector made, I highly recommend the one Rotek designed here on Shapeways.
 Well worth supporting his work! https://www.shapeways.com/product/EN759FWRC/segway-battery-conector

 For information, please contact me here on GitHub by creating an issue.
 I generally respond within 1-2 days.